-Renault Captur E-TECH hybrid engines, drive & performance
+Renault Captur E-TECH hybrid performance, top speed, engine

 This is a great car to drive in pure-electric mode, but the Captur's hybrid system lacks a bit of polish